Turtles can be highly aquatic (staying in water most of their lives) or semi-aquatic.

 - The triangular or geometric sections on the carapace are called scutes

-- marginal scutes are found around the carapace and ridges are the nodes/connections between them.
+- Marginal scutes are found around the carapace and ridges are the nodes/connections between them.